Last Updated on February 2, 2023

 We’ve been eating a lot of chicken lately, especially fried chicken.
 That’s because I finally make excellent bacon fried chicken, and don’t like seeing good shortening go to waste.
 One of my favorite ways to have chicken is Buffalo Wings.
-Spane’s father, Douglas, gave me a recipe from the bar where Buffalo Wings originated, when he was frequenting the establishment and became friends with the owner.
+Spane’s father, Douglas, gave me a recipe from the bar where Buffalo Wings originated when he was frequenting the establishment and became friends with the owner.

 Different Strokes for Different Folks

 Most Buffalo wings are made with a Louisiana hot sauce, quite often Franks.
 It’s good, but, I wanted to experiment a little.
 There is a nice Southern company, Glory Foods, that makes wonderful canned Butter Beans.
 I love ’em.
 When I was at the market buying wings, I saw that they also make Spicy Vidalia Hot Sauce.
-Spicy and slightly sweet, I thought that would make an interesting change from the usual Louisiana style hot sauces associated with this dish.
+Spicy and slightly sweet, I thought that would make an interesting change from the usual Louisiana-style hot sauces associated with this dish.
 I was right, that sauce was perfect, and it has not become my favorite hot sauce.

-Recipe:Southern Spicy Vidalia Hot Wings
+Southern Spicy Vidalia Hot Wings

 Ingredients

-- 16 chicken wings, drummettes or pieces
+- 2 pound chicken wings, about 16 drumettes or pieces

 — Batter/Marinade —